galette/galettedoc/source/development/plugins.rst

        }
    )->setName('myplugin_main');

-This will respond to the URL ``{galette}/plugin/myplugin/main``; and it will just display `Welcome to the main page`.
+This will respond to the URL ``{galette}/plugins/myplugin/main``; and it will just display `Welcome to the main page`.

 .. warning::

    Routes names must be unique.
 To prevent any collision, all plugins routes names must be prefixed with plugin name.

 Routes can have parameters, mandatory or not.
-Following example add th `arg1` required parameter, and the `arg2` optionnal one:
+Following example add the `arg1` required parameter, and the `arg2` optionnal one:

 .. code-block:: php